 Saturdays: 8:00 am – 1:00 pm

-Stickers should be placed on the passenger side, lower corner of windshield.
+Transfer Station Permit Stickers should be placed on the passenger side, lower corner of your windshield.

-Stickers allow you to use the Lincoln Transfer Station during Saturday hours: 8a.m. to 1p.m Your first sticker is $15; additional or replacement stickers are $4 each.
-Stickers expire every year on June 15th.
-We can recycle glass, paper, cardboard, metal, and plastics #1-#7, but no longer accept plastic bags for recycling.
+Stickers allow you to use the Lincoln Transfer Station for recycling during Saturday hours from 8 a.m. to 1 p.m.
+We can recycle co-mingled glass, paper, cardboard, metal, and plastics #1-#7, but we no longer accept plastic bags for recycling.
 Recyclables must be in open bins.
-Disposal of tires and appliances require an additional fee, which can be paid for at the transfer station.
+Disposal of household trash, tires, and appliances require an additional fee which can be paid for at the transfer station.

 Download the transfer station permit form Transfer Permit form for website.

 Recyclables do not need to be sorted, but will only be accepted from open bins or clear plastic bags.

 Here is a list of what you can recycle:

 - #1 – #7 (please flatten milk jugs, etc.)